Last updated on January 1st, 2023

 Blueair is a Swedish company established in 1996 by Bengt Rittri focused on air cleaning technologies.
 All their air purifiers are tested independently by Association of Home Appliance Manufacturers to verify CADR ratings and room coverage.
 Absolute majority of their air purifiers (except for Classic 205, Classic 280i and Pro XL) are Energy Star Certified by the Environmental Protection Agency as well.

-On this page we review all Blueair air purifiers available today on the US market.
+On this page we review all portable Blueair air purifiers available today on the US market.

 Blue Pure Series